pwbriggs/music-assistant.github.io/docs/faq/how-to.md

 If you are running the addon within the HA host go to SETTINGS>>ADDONS>>MUSIC ASSISTANT and select "Show in sidebar".

-If you are using docker then you can use an [iframe panel](https://www.home-assistant.io/dashboards/iframe/)
+If you are using docker then you can use an [iframe panel](https://www.home-assistant.io/dashboards/iframe/) or you can use another custom integration called [hass_ingress](https://github.com/lovelylain/hass_ingress) which allows you to add additional ingress panels to your Home Assistant frontend.

 # Add a rotary encoder with push button to a piCorePlayer